jmsallan/blog/content/blog/2021-02-06-data-frames/index.markdown

 description: Description for the page
 ---

-Data frames are rectangular data structures in which each observation is stored in a row, and each variable in a column.
+Data frames are rectangular data structures where each observation is stored in a row, and each variable in a column.
 They are different from matrices or two-dimensional arrays in that each column can be of a different type: character, numeric, categorical or others.

-The data frame structure is provided in the base R language as `data.frame`.
-This is because one of the main purposes of R was to perform statistical computing.
+The data frame structure is provided in the base R language as a `data.frame` object.
+This is so because one of the main purposes of R was to perform statistical computing.
 Other programming languages need to implement data frames with a specific library, like the pandas Python library.

 A classical example of data frame is the `mtcars` Motor Trend Car Road Tests: